rpy2/rpy2/doc/source/robjects_oop.rst

 Automated mapping of user-defined classes
 -----------------------------------------

-Once a Python class mirroring an R classis defined, the mapping can be made automatic by adding new rules to the conversion system (see Section :ref:`robjects-conversion`).
+Once a Python class mirroring an R classis is defined, the mapping can be made automatic by adding new rules to the conversion system (see Section :ref:`robjects-conversion`).